ECHOES-from-the-Past/GABCtoMEI/Conversion Table (GABC to MEI Neumes).md

  <liquescent/>
 </nc>
 ```
 which represents a liquescent that has just one tail (rather than two) in square notation; in this case, a left tail (`@tilt = n`).
-This neume is called "cephalicus" (liquescent punctum) and would be encoded in our "strict" GABC as `>V`.
+This neume is called "liquescent punctum" and would be encoded in our "strict" GABC as `>V`.
 <!--(Only happens in square?)-->

 [^1]: Not part of GABC